-The purpose of this policy is to safely assist individuals living with mental illness by connecting them with available services through comprehensive collaboration among law enforcement and the community, and through specialized responses and training.
-The CID continually uses data to improve outcomes of these interactions.
+The purpose of this policy is to safely assist individuals living with behavioral health issues or who are experiencing behavioral health crises, including mental illness, a mental disability, or substance use disorders, by connecting them with available services through comprehensive collaboration among law enforcement and the community, and through specialized responses and training.
+Crisis Intervention Division (CID) personnel continually use data to improve outcomes of these interactions.